ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 # Requirements on Application Profiles {#groupcomm_requirements}

-This section lists how this application profile of ACE addresses the requirements defined in {{Section A of I-D.ietf-ace-key-groupcomm}}.
+This section lists how this application profile of ACE addresses the requirements defined in {{Section A of RFC9594}}.

 ## Mandatory-to-Address Requirements